-abruptly.
-Tell your doctor, midwife or the health professional managing your pregnancy if you are using benzodiazepines.
+New babies of mothers who use benzodiazepines are more likely to be sick in the first few weeks of life and later have withdrawal symptoms.
+Tell your doctor or the health professional managing your pregnancy if you are using benzodiazepines.
 They will be able to help you care for your baby.